Blady-Com/gnoga/docs/user_guide.md

 3. The Freenode #Ada group

+4. Check GetAdaNow.com for more resources for Ada

 ## Hello World in Gnoga

 ### A Simple Hello World Program

-Gnoga provides a tool for setting basic Gnoga projects but for this chapter we are going to manually create our hello world application to learn the details about how a Gnoga application is structured and works.
+Gnoga provides a tool for setting up basic Gnoga projects but for this chapter we are going to manually create our hello world application to learn the details about how a Gnoga application is structured and works.

-We are going to assume for this little tutorial that you have checked out or unarchived gnoga in the same directory that we will be building this project.
+We are going to assume for this tutorial that you have cloned or unarchived gnoga in the same directory that we will be building this project.

 So lets say it is ~/workspace